zeroc-ice/ice-demos/cpp11/IceGrid/replication/README.md

 standard error and output to files in their data directories named `stderr.txt` and `stdout.txt`.
-You can view these files using the icegridadmin `registry show` or `node show` commands or with the IceGrid Admin GUI.
+You can view these files using the icegridadmin `registry show` or `node show` commands or with the IceGridGUI.
 The standard error files contain the registry and node traces.